Fifth Labour Government of New Zealand

 The Fifth Labour Government of New Zealand was the government of New Zealand from 10 December 1999 to 19 November 2008.
 Labour Party leader Helen Clark negotiated a coalition with Jim Anderton, leader of the Alliance Party.
-While undertaking a number of substantial reforms, it was not particularly radical compared to previous Labour governments.

 Overview

 The previous government, the fourth National government, had been in power since 1990.
 It was widely unpopular by 1999, with much of the public antagonised by a series of free-market economic reforms, and was bedevilled by weakness and instability.
 In the 1999 general election, the Helen Clark-led Labour Party defeated the National Party easily, becoming the largest single party in the House of Representatives.
 Labour formed a minority coalition government with the left-leaning Alliance party, supported by the Green Party.

 During its first term, the government pursued a number of reforms.
 The controversial Employment Contracts Act was repealed, replaced by an Employment Relations Act more friendly to unions and collective bargaining; a state-owned bank, Kiwibank, was created at the behest of the Alliance; a majority stake in the national airline, Air New Zealand, was purchased; and the public health sector was reorganised with the re-establishment of partly elected district health boards.
-Closing the Gaps, an affirmative action strategy targeting socio-economic inequalities between Māori and Pacific Island ethnic groups and other groups, was a particularly controversial reform among right-wing National and ACT voters.
+Closing the Gaps, an affirmative action strategy targeting socio-economic inequalities between Māori and Pasifika ethnic groups and other groups, was a particularly controversial reform among right-wing National and ACT voters.

 With the disintegration of the Alliance in 2002, Helen Clark called a snap election, even though she still had the confidence of the House.
 Labour handily won the election.
 The Alliance failed to return to parliament, although a rump returned as Jim Anderton's Progressives.
 Labour formed a coalition with the Progressives, and turned to the centrist United Future party for confidence and supply.
 This second term was notable largely for its social and constitutional legislation, with the Government establishing a Supreme Court and ending appeals to the Privy Council, decriminalising prostitution, and providing for civil unions, the latter two changes in particular supported by the Green Party and opposed by United Future.
 The Government was also faced in this term with the foreshore and seabed controversy.
 While Labour, in cooperation with the New Zealand First party, eventually resolved the legal dispute by vesting foreshore and seabed title in the Crown, a dissident Labour minister, Tariana Turia, formed the Māori Party, while on the other side of the spectrum a resurgent National Party, now under former Reserve Bank governor Don Brash, became considerably more popular.
 In the 2005 election, the Government was returned with a slim margin on the strength of the Working for Families assistance package and financial assistance to students, benefiting also from mistakes in National's campaign.